 In her will Nannie Row left Julia a photograph of her father, Absalom Row.
 Julia died in Stafford on July 7, 1887.

 |Headstone of Julia Alexander|

 Like their Estes uncles, all three Kale brothers moved west.
-William Kale was born about 1819.
+William Kale was born February 26, 1819.
 He married Susan Ware and moved to Owen County, Kentucky.
 By 1840 he established a farm there near his uncle George Washington Estes (for whom my great grandfather was named).
 William and Susan Kale had eight children, at least four of whom did not live past the age of thirty five.
 Susan died in 1864.
 The 1880 census shows that 79 year old George Washington Estes was living with William and his children Kitty and Jeff Davis.
 William Kale died February 2, 1882.

 The other two Kale brothers went to Texas.
 Richard Kale lived in Denton, where he raised stock.
 The 1870 census shows him living alone.
 Richard Estes served in the 15th Texas Cavalry during the Civil War.
 He died February 9, 1872 and is buried in Denton, Texas.